Psykotikism/Mutant_Tanks/INFORMATION.md

 	"Tank 1"
 	{
 		// The Super Tank gains health from other nearby infected and sets survivors to black and white with temporary health.
-		// "Ability Enabled" - Any nearby infected can give the Tank some health.
+		// "Ability Enabled" - Any nearby infected can give the Super Tank some health.
 		// - "Heal Absorb Range"
 		// - "Heal Interval"
-		// "Ability Enabled" - When a survivor is within range of the Tank, the survivor can go black and white and have temporary health.
+		// "Ability Enabled" - When a survivor is within range of the Super Tank, the survivor can go black and white and have temporary health.
 		// - "Heal Range"
 		// - "Heal Range Chance"
-		// "Heal Hit" - When a survivor is hit by a Tank's claw or rock, the survivor can go black and white and have temporary health.
+		// "Heal Hit" - When a survivor is hit by the Super Tank's claw or rock, the survivor can go black and white and have temporary health.
 		// - "Heal Chance"
 		// - "Heal Hit Mode"
 		// Requires "st_heal.smx" to be installed.